Development of a Riding Simulator for Motorcycles 2018-32-0031

-In order to develop such riding simulator, there are some technical issues for motorcycles.
-First, we need to reproduce roll motion of motocycles.
-Compared to four-wheeled vehicles, motorcycles have a larger operating roll angle and higher center of rotation.
-Second, we need to reproduce vehicle control by rider’s changing body position.
+In order to develop such riding simulator, there are some technical challenges for motorcycles.
+First, we need to reproduce roll motion height of motorcycles.
+Compared to four-wheeled vehicles, motorcycles have a higher center of rotation.
+Second, we need to reproduce vehicle motion control by rider’s changing body position.
 A rider controls vehicle’s lean by shifting his center of gravity.
 Therefore, it is necessary to construct a measurement system of rider’s body position.
-Third, we need to improve senses of speed and immersion.
+Third, we need to improve senses of speed and reality.
 In case of motorcycles, there is visual information of wider areas including the view near the rider’s feet.
 In order to reproduce that, it is necessary to develop new projection system.

-To solve these issues, we developed a biaxial motion platform having a high center of rotation, measured rider’s body position changes using a stereo camera, and improved the senses of speed and immersion using VR technology.
+To solve these challenges, we developed a two-axis motion table having a high roll-rotation center, measured rider’s body position changes using a stereo camera, and improved the senses of speed and reality using VR technology.

 This paper introduces several applications of the developed riding simulator.
 First, we describe a steering characteristics about steady turnings to investigate rider evaluation of motorcycles.
 Second, we describe applications of the simulator to develop a HMI (Human Machine Interface) for motorcycles.
 We concluded that the application of the simulator is useful for such fundamental study.